-1. Proofs of Origin shall be valid for 12 months from the date of issue in the exporting Party, and must be submitted within that period to the customs authorities of the importing Party.

-2. Proofs of Origin which are submitted to the customs authorities of the importing Party after the final date for presentation specified in paragraph 1 may be accepted for the purposes of applying preferential treatment, where the failure to submit these documents by the final date set is due to exceptional circumstances.

-3. In other cases of belated presentation, other than those of paragraph 2, the customs authorities of the importing Party may accept the Proofs of Origin, in accordance with the procedures of the Party where the goods have been submitted, before the said final date.
+- 1. Proofs of Origin shall be valid for 12 months from the date of issue in the exporting Party, and must be submitted within that period to the customs authorities of the importing Party. - 2.
+Proofs of Origin which are submitted to the customs authorities of the importing Party after the final date for presentation specified in paragraph 1 may be accepted for the purposes of applying preferential treatment, where the failure to submit these documents by the final date set is due to exceptional circumstances. - 3.
+In other cases of belated presentation, other than those of paragraph 2, the customs authorities of the importing Party may accept the Proofs of Origin, in accordance with the procedures of the Party where the goods have been submitted, before the said final date.

-Article 3.22.
-SUBMISSION OF PROOFS OF ORIGIN (6)
+ARTICLE 3.22: SUBMISSION OF PROOFS OF ORIGIN6

-1. Proofs of Origin shall be submitted to the customs authorities of the importing Party in accordance with the procedures applicable in that Party.

-2. The customs authorities may require an importer that claims preferential tariff treatment for a good imported into its territory from the territory of the other Party to make a declaration on the import document provided for in its law, on the basis of a valid Proofs of Origin, that the good qualifies as an originating good.

-3. The importing Party shall grant preferential tariff treatment to goods, in cases where the importer does not have the Proofs of Origin at the time of importation, provided that:

-(a) if required by the law of the importing Party, the importer had, at the time of importation, indicated to the customs authority of the importing Party his intention to claim preferential tariff treatment; and

-(b) the Proofs of Origin are submitted to the customs authority of the importing Party with the time-limit in accordance with the law of the importing Party.
+- 1. Proofs of Origin shall be submitted to the customs authorities of the importing Party in accordance with the procedures applicable in that Party. - 2.
+The customs authorities may require an importer that claims preferential tariff treatment for a good imported into its territory from the territory of the other Party to make a declaration on the import document provided for in its law, on the basis of a valid Proofs of Origin, that the good qualifies as an originating good. - 3.
+The importing Party shall grant preferential tariff treatment to goods, in cases where the importer does not have the Proofs of Origin at the time of importation, provided that: - if required by the law of the importing Party, the importer had, at the time of (a) importation, indicated to the customs authority of the importing Party his intention to claim preferential tariff treatment; and - (b) the Proofs of Origin are submitted to the customs authority of the importing Party with the time-limit in accordance with the law of the importing Party.

-(6) For greater certainty, in Israel, Proofs of Origin shall be submitted to the customs authority no later than the time of customs clearance of the goods, or in the case stipulated in Article 3.22.3, no later than six months from the time of customs clearance, provided that at the time of customs clearance, it was declared that the goods qualify as originating goods.

-Article 3.23.
-IMPORTATION BY INSTALLMENTS
+ARTICLE 3.23: IMPORTATION BY INSTALLMENTS